monsieurbiz/redirectionio-proxy/README.md

-clever scale -a proxy --flavor pico clever config -a proxy update --enable-zero-downtime --enable-cancel-on-push --enable-force-https clever domain -a proxy add your.domain.com clever domain -a proxy favourite set your.domain.com -a proxy
+clever scale -a proxy --flavor pico clever config -a proxy update --enable-zero-downtime --enable-cancel-on-push --enable-force-https clever domain -a proxy add your.domain.com clever domain -a proxy favourite set your.domain.com
 ```

 Flavor can be `nano` if `pico` is too small, or `XS/S` to avoid shared CPU or for a more stable instance for high traffic